 This property is subject to the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property is greater than 40,000 square feet in size and it contains more than 10,000 square feet of existing woodland.
-A Type 1 Tree Conservation Plan (TCP1-010-2016) was submitted with the preliminary plan application.
-The plan proposes to remove 1.90 acres (65 percent) of the 2.92 acres of existing woodlands and meet the woodland conservation requirement of 1.48 acres with 0.87 acres of on-site preservation, 0.15 acres of on-site reforestation and 0.46 acres of woodland fee-in-lieu.
+A Type 1 Tree Conservation Plan (TCP1-010-2016) was submitted with the PPS application.
+The plan proposes to remove 1.90 acres (65 percent) of the 2.92 acres of existing woodlands and meet the woodland conservation requirement of 1.48 acres with 0.87 acre of on-site preservation, 0.15 acre of on-site reforestation and 0.46 acre of woodland fee-in-lieu.
 The woodland preservation area is located within the on-site PMA and stream buffer for the unnamed stream system.
 Two reforestation areas are located on the east side of the PMA limits, which are planting an existing open area and a former driveway area.

 The site contains 11 specimen trees with the ratings of good (Specimen Trees 2, 5, 6, 8 and 9), fair (Specimen Trees 1, 3, 4, 10 and 11) and poor (Specimen Tree 7).
 All of these trees are located in the eastern portion of the site and outside the PMA.
 The current design proposes to remove all 11 specimen trees due to the existing topography and grading required for development.
-Specimen tree removal is discussed in the next section "Specimen Trees."
+Specimen tree removal is further discussed below.